MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actions-overview.md

 The New Document menu is often displayed both as a top-level menu in the actions bar and as a sub menu in the Actions menu.
 You can use this menu to open new documents within [!INCLUDE[d365fin_md](includes/d365fin_md.md)].
 You can add an action to create a new document such as creating a new sales invoice.
 This action displays in a separate menu called **New document** in the Actions menu.
 To add to the New document menu, you must use the `creation` action area.

-Example: On the Customers page, if the order processor wants to create a new invoice, she can open the new page directly from the Actions menu.
-This is useful as she creates new sales invoices daily.
+Example: On the Customers page, if the order processor wants to create a new invoice, the order processor can open the new page directly from the Actions menu.
+Having easy access is useful when creating new sales invoices daily.

 <!-- ### Home Items